 Through his many speeches he has supported the certification of timber from sustainable sources, the Biodiversity Convention and the need to protect wildlife and conserve tropical rain forests.
 He has shown his deep concern for declining fish stocks and the impact of the fishing industry on marine birds and used his influence to urge the implementation of sustainable fishing techniques.

-Prince Charles has supported numerous conservation and environmental organizations through leadership as either President or Patron.
+King Charles has supported numerous conservation and environmental organizations through leadership as either President or Patron.
 Some of these organizations include: Atlantic Salmon Trust, Botanic Gardens Conservation International, British Deer Society, Foundation and Friends of the Royal Botanic Gardens, Kew, Friends of Conservation, Marine Conservation Society, National Council for the Conservation of Plants and Gardens, Scottish Wildlife Trust.
 Through his Charitable Foundation, he has provided significant financial support to initiatives pertaining to the environment and the promotion of sustainability.